 Single Serving Sauces and Cutlery

-We don’t order takeout that often but when we do, we used to put all of the extra ketchup packets, little soy sauce packets, mustard relish, sweet-and-sour sauce, pizza dipping sauce, chopsticks, plastic cutlery in this drawer and when I told you guys I went through and cleaned out the kitchen, it all left.
-I got rid of all of it!
+We don’t order takeout that often but when we do, we used to put all of the extra ketchup packets, little soy sauce packets, sweet-and-sour sauce, pizza dipping sauce, chopsticks, plastic cutlery etc. in a junk drawer.
+Get rid of all of it!
 You know why?
-I have soy sauce in the fridge, I’ve got ketchup, I have dipping sauce, it’s all there, and this is just clutter.
-If you are ordering takeout and you know that you don’t want to have that waste, just let them know when you order.
-You’ll save them money too.
+You likely already have soy sauce, ketchup and all that other stuff, and does anyone really need that cereamy garlic pizza dipping sauce?
+If you’re ordering takeout and you know that you don’t want to have that waste, just let them know when you order.

-You guys know that I like to cook and because of that, I collect myself a few spices here and there and sometimes, I’ll go a little bit on edge and I’ll pick something up that I think I’m going to use – but I never actually end up using.
-Go through your spice drawer, pick out anything that is old or has lost its flavor.
-Typically, you’re supposed to keep spices for about 6 to 12 months (I know, I definitely keep mine longer).
+You guys know that I like to cook and because of that, I collect myself a few spices here and there.
+Sometimes, I’ll go a little wild and I’ll pick something up that I think I’m going to use, but I never actually end up using it.
+So, go through your spice drawer, pick out anything that is old, unused, or has only a tiny bit left, and toss it.

 When friends or family travel they often bring you back a souvenir.
-It might be a magnet or a shot glass, and while you’re really happy for them that they went on that trip and it sounded amazing, do you really need that shot glass?
-Maybe not.
-If you aren’t a cocktail connoisseur then find a new home for the shot glass, magnet, snow globe or other souvenir you are not too fond of anymore.
+It might be a magnet or a shot glass, or some other knick-knack.
+While I’m really happy for them that they went on that trip, it sounded amazing, but do I really need that shot glass taking up space in my cupboard?
+Probably not.
+If you aren’t a cocktail connoisseur then find a new home for that shot glass, or magnet, or snow globe or that other souvenir you’re not using.